Arpita-deb/Corona-Virus-Analysis/README.md

 # Data Exploration:

 I am tasked to find answers to these 16 questions using SQL queries.
-So here I'll provide the answers.

 ### Q1.
 Write a code to check NULL values.

   ![1](https://github.com/Arpita-deb/-Corona-Virus-Analysis/assets/139372731/e22d3aeb-546a-435a-88f9-467a754a381b)

 ### Q2.
-If NULL values are present, update them with zeros for all columns.
+If Null values are present, update them with zeros for all columns.

   There were no Null values present in the dataset.